 Why antigen testing?

-The Companion Animal Parasite Council (CAPC) guidelines recommend including faecal antigen testing to diagnose hookworm, roundworm, and whipworm infections.3–5
+The Companion Animal Parasite Council (CAPC) guidelines recommend including faecal antigen testing to diagnose hookworm, roundworm, whipworm, and Giardia infections.3–5

 Faecal antigen testing can identify infections that can be missed when using other methods.1 Because the testing detects antigens, positive results confirm the presence of worms in the intestinal tract.
 This allows you to diagnose infections when worms are not shedding eggs or infections that are caused by worms of a single sex.

 For more information: read the diagnostic update, Fecal Dx Antigen Testing—Find Parasite Infections the Microscope Misses.